CosmoLike/cocoa/README.md

     #export MACOS_HOMEBREW_INSTALLATION=1
     (...)

-For a few HPC systems commonly used by the Cocoa developers, special keys with pre-defined configurations exist.
+For a few HPC systems commonly used by Cocoa developers, special keys with pre-defined configurations exist.
 See section [System Installation: Further Information for Linux]() for further instructions on `MANUAL_INSTALLATION` if the pre-defined configuration is not available for your environment.
-We do, however, strongly encourage the miniconda installation (way easier).
-For macOS system installation, the user needs to uncomment the line `export MACOS_HOMEBREW_INSTALLATION=1`, while making sure that all other special keys are unset

-**Exporting, at the same, more than one of the special keys listed above produces undefined behavior!**
+We do, however, encourage the conda installation (more accessible).
+For macOS system installation, the user needs to uncomment the line `export MACOS_HOMEBREW_INSTALLATION=1`, while making sure that all other special keys are unset. **Exporting, at the same, more than one of the special keys listed above produces undefined behavior!**

 PS: On HPC systems, dealing with docker containers and [PBS](https://www.openpbs.org) and  [SLURM](https://slurm.schedmd.com/documentation.html) submission scripts can be a little annoying.
 Therefore, users are encouraged to learn how to do a manual installation on your HPC system when using Cocoa for running lots of MCMC chains.